Maumasi/gulp-lib-generator/README.md

   false     // export files in descending order: [Z -> A, 9999 -> 0, _]

 ignore: // OPTIONAL
-  []        // array of string values to not include in library.
+  []        // array of string values of file names to not include in library.
 Regex strings are accepted

 ```